Dervish movement (Somali): Legacy

 Hasan and his Dervish movement have inspired a nationalistic following in contemporary Somalia.
 The military government of Somalia led by Mohamed Siad Barre, for example, erected statues visible between Makka Al Mukarama and Shabelle Roads in the heart of Mogadishu.
 These were for three major Somali History icons: Mohammed Abdullah Hassan of the Dervish movement, Stone Thrower and Hawo Tako.
 The Dervish period spawned many war poets and peace poets involved in a struggle known as the Literary war which had a profound effect on Somali poetry and Literature, with Mohammed Abdullah Hassan featuring as the most prominent poet of that Age.
-The flag of Khatumo, designed by Rooda Xassan features a Dervish cavalryman.
+The flag of Waqooyi Bari, designed by Rooda Xassan features a Dervish cavalryman.

-An somali epic film The Somali Dervish, released in 1985, was based on this movement.
+A Somali epic film, The Somali Dervish, released in 1985, was based on this movement.